tqec/topologiq/README.md

 24. Paetznick, A. & Fowler, A. G. Quantum circuit optimization by topological compaction in the surface code.
 Preprint (2013).
 25. Paler, A., Devitt, S. J. & Fowler, A. G. Synthesis of Arbitrary Quantum Circuits to Topological Assembly. *Sci.
 Rep*.
 6, 30600 (2016).
 26. Fowler, A. G. Computing with fewer qubits: Pitfalls and tools to keep you safe [Conference Presentation]. *Munich Quantum Software Forum* (2023).
 27. Fowler, A. G. Programming a quantum computer using SketchUp [Conference Presentation]. *Munich Quantum Software Forum* (2024).
+28. TQEC Community.
+TQEC (Topological Quantum Error Correction): Design Automation Software Tools for Topological Quantum Error Correction. https://github.com/tqec/tqec (2025).